ja11sop/cuppa/README.md

 and have Scons "do the right thing"; building targets for any `sconscript` files found in the current directory.

-**construct** is distributed as a `site_scons` directory allowing it to be effortlessly integrated into any Scons setup.
+**cppscons** is can be installed as python package or into a `site_scons` directory allowing it to be effortlessly integrated into any Scons setup.

 > Note: `-D` tells `scons` to look for an `sconstruct` file in the current or in parent directories and if it finds one execute the `sconscript` files as if called from that directory.
 This ensures everything works as expected.
 For more details refer to the [Scons documentation](http://www.scons.org/documentation.php)